 Licensed practical nurses provide one-on-one patient care under the supervision of registered nurses and physicians.
 Many students interested in beginning a career as a nurse enroll in a diploma program for practical nursing.
 In general, these programs last two years and provide a fundamental education in biological science and practical skills in tending to patients.

 In addition to practical skills, monitoring vital signs and medical terminology, students rotate through various nursing sub-specialties and learn how to interact with patients in a variety of circumstances or settings.
 A student's curriculum may often include the following course topics:

 Associate's Degree in Nursing

 This 2-year degree program prepares a student for an entry-level career as a registered nurse (RN).
 These programs focus on teaching biological sciences and professional skills, as well as expose students to first-hand clinical experience.
-Typically, students are expected to complete a high school diploma or GED prior to applying to this program.

 - Human anatomy